pathwaycom/llm-app/templates/slides_ai_search/README.md

 If you are on Windows, please refer to the [running with Docker](#Running-with-docker) section below.

-To run the Pathway app without the UI,
+To run the Pathway Live Data Framework app without the UI,

 ```bash
 python app.py